anderson-aristotle/react-components-prop/README.md

 > [Read more about using props in JSX, if you'd like!](https://facebook.github.io/react/docs/jsx-in-depth.html) This link is also in the Further Reading page at the end of the React module, under the Facebook documentation.

-#### Nested Components with Props
+### Nested Components with Props

 Things are starting to look good now, but we found a small problem while rendering our actors array.
 We probably want to render each element of that array individually instead of cramming them all together.

 Since we're going to be rendering many actors and they will all share common properties, it would be a great time to make another component!

+#### Lab: Create an `Actor` component

 On your own, create an `Actor` component that will receive an actor's `name` as a prop.
 It should render an `li` for that prop.

-Once that's defined, you will have to figure out how to render an `Actor` component inside of your `Movie` component for every element of that `actors` array.
-Make sure they are all contained within the same `ul`!
+Once that's defined, you will have to figure out how to render one `Actor` component inside of your `Movie` component for each element of that `actors` array.
+Remember to pass the name to each component as a prop and make sure they are all contained within the same `ul`!

-### Bonus Challenge
+#### Bonus Challenge

-If you finish up early, take this time to expand upon the array of movie objects, add a director and an array of actors to each one.
+If you finish up early, take this time to expand upon the `movies` array, add a director and an array of actors to each object in the array.
 See if you can get it to render every movie and actor correctly instead of just rendering the one movie.